lauraibnz/synesis/README.md

 6. add an entry to `config/features` with the feature name (same as class name) that contains at least `feature_dim`.
 For now, some adjustments might need to be made for other parameters...

 ## Cite
+If you use the *synesis* framework in your work, please consider citing the original paper:
 ```bibtex
 @inproceedings{synesis,
     author = {Christos Plachouras and Julien Guinot and George Fazekas and Elio Quinton and Emmanouil Benetos and Johan Pauwels},